cloudmesh-community/sp20-516-220/datacenter.md

 * 26% Large Hydroelectric
 * 20% Eligible Renewable

-Power data sourced from Power Content Label [@smudpcl].
+Power data sourced from Power Content Label [@smudpcl-sp20-516-220].

 ### Cost of power

-Using data from OpenEI [@openeiurd] it is estimated that the average cost of electricity for this facility will be $0.104 per kWh.
+Using data from OpenEI [@openeiurd-sp20-516-220] it is estimated that the average cost of electricity for this facility will be $0.104 per kWh.

 ### Future growth